Moving to a New Town.

 So we are packing up and moving the household to Nevada, Iowa.
-I’ve already made the move and the rest of the fam will join me once the ridiculously long Wisconsin school year finishes in mid June.
+I’ve already made the move and looked into licensed interstate moving companies who are available to pack up the rest of the fam who will be joining me once the ridiculously long Wisconsin school year finishes in mid-June.

 That being said, there are a ton of blogging topics associated with this move.
 What better time to cover them than while I’m experiencing them first-hand?
 So over the next couple of weeks I’ll be sharing our moving, house selling, house hunting, and traveling experiences.

 Not only will I be able to share some lessons learned, but it’ll give me something to do while I’m alone.
 Seriously.
 I’m pretty bored without the kids and my lovely bride to keep me entertained.

 So the company I’m now working for wanted me there as soon as possible.
 We had to decide if we wanted to pull the kids out of school and transfer them or let them finish out in Wisconsin.
 Mrs. Financial Excellence wanted to finish her job with the school system and the kids wanted to stay with their friends a little longer, so I moved on my own.